caktus/aws-web-stacks/README.rst

 AWS Web Stacks is a library of CloudFormation templates that dramatically simplify hosting web applications on AWS.
-The library supports using Elastic Container Service (ECS), Elastic Beanstalk (EB), EC2 instances (via an AMI you specify), or `Dokku <http://dokku.viewdocs.io/dokku/>`_ for the application server(s) and provides auxilary managed services such as a Postgres RDS instance, Redis instance, Elasticsearch instance (free) SSL certificate via AWS Certificate Manager, S3 bucket for static assets, ECS repository for hosting Docker images, etc. All resources (except Elasticsearch, which does not support VPCs) are created in a self-contained VPC, which may use a NAT gateway (if you want to pay for that) or not.
+The library supports using Elastic Container Service (ECS), Elastic Beanstalk (EB), EC2 instances (via an AMI you specify), or `Dokku <http://dokku.viewdocs.io/dokku/>`_ for the application server(s) and provides auxilary managed services such as an RDS instance, ElastiCache instance, Elasticsearch instance (free) SSL certificate via AWS Certificate Manager, S3 bucket for static assets, ECS repository for hosting Docker images, etc. All resources (that support VPCs) are created in a self-contained VPC, which may use a NAT gateway (if you want to pay for that) or not, and resources that require API authentication (such as S3 or Elasticsearch) are granted permissions via the IAM instance role and profile assigned to the application servers created in the stack.

 The CloudFormation templates are written in `troposphere <https://github.com/cloudtools/troposphere>`_, which allows for some validation at build time and simplifies the management of several related